CUAHSI/learning-gitflows-template/course_guide_learners_static.md

 1. Just like we did earlier, we can push our local changes to our fork by running `git push` (or `git push origin main` to be explicit).
 1. Now when you run `git status`, you should see that everything is up-to-date and there is nothing to commit.

 You have successfully closed the loop after your PR was merged!
-There's still more to learn - on to the next part!
+Before you go on to the next section, your instructor will need to take an action.
+Ping them to get them to do it (e.g. `Hey [course instructor], I just finished step 9 where I closed the loop between the main repo and my local copy!`), and wait until after they have confirmed things are ready before you move on to the next section.

 </details>